Video Game: Xenoblade Chronicles X

 - Preexisting Encounters: Carried over from its predecessor; enemies will litter the landscape, and the player can seamlessly transition into fighting them at will.

 - Real Is Brown: Averted (see the Scenery Porn entry).

 - Ridiculously Cute Critter: The Nopon are confirmed to be returning.
-Whether they're from the same planet that had the Bionis or indigenous to the new planet is unknown.
+They're native to planet Mira

 - Scenery Porn: Though still in development, the game already features a wide variety of terrain and exotic landscapes, like its predecessor.
 As seen in the exploration trailer released by Monolith Soft for the 1.14.15 Nintendo Direct.

 - Screw Destiny: The implication of the acronym B.L.A.D.E. - Beyond the Logos Artificial Destiny Emancipator.

 - Sequel Escalation: The last game's world was already about the size of Japan, but since the Dolls are five times bigger than the characters, this game's world is five times bigger than the previous game's.

 - Shout-Out: As said in the Nintendo Treehouse Live @ E3, there are some nods to previous Xeno- games, even the ones before Xenoblade.